conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 ConanCenter, the central open-source repository for C and C++ libraries, is a success story, containing a vast majority of C and C++ open-source packages.
-It processes hundreds of thousands of download requests daily, building its packages from a central GitHub repository (https://github.com/conan-io/conan-center-index), which is organized in a specific folder layout and has received nearly 6,000 pull requests from contributors in 2023 alone.
+It processes hundreds of thousands of download requests daily, building its packages [from a central GitHub repository](https://github.com/conan-io/conan-center-index), which is organized in a specific folder layout and has received nearly 6,000 pull requests from contributors in 2023 alone.